|Nutrition Facts (per serving)|

 Many variations exist, of course, but sometimes they are served with capers on top.
 We would use salt-packed capers, soaked in water for about 10 minutes and then rinsed thoroughly to remove excess salt.

 Serve with the same white wine you used to make the sauce—a Frascati or Colli Romani is recommended.

-- 1 pound veal cutlets (thin or scallops; about 8 playing card-sized pieces)
+1 pound thin veal cutlets, or veal scallops, about 8 playing card-sized pieces

-- 1/4 cup flour (more or less as needed for dredging)
+1/4 cup all-purpose flour, more or less for dredging

 Lay a slice of prosciutto on top of each cutlet, then 1 fresh sage leaf on top of that, and secure with a wooden toothpick (Alternatively, you can roll each cutlet up around the prosciutto and sage to form an involtino).